The right word

 אמר ר' יהושע בן לוי לעולם אל יוציא אדם דבר מגונה מפיו שהרי עקם הכתוב שמונה אותיות ולא הוציא דבר מגונה מפיו שנאמר מן הבהמה הטהורה ומן הבהמה אשר איננה טהורה

 This is a very nice lesson for being careful about speech, but you should have a question.
 In numerous other places, the Torah does use the term tameh to describe animals that are not kosher.
-So if it is not as nice to use that direct expression, why does it do so at all?
+The question is: if it is not as nice to use that direct expression, why does it do so at all?

 Here's the difference between the lightning and lightning bug in context.
 When the animals are described for the sake of saving them, the Torah uses the longer, nicer expression.
 But when it comes to warning us which animals are forbidden for us to consume, then we need the direct, "call a spade a spade" approach to clarify that they have to appreciate their tameh status in that context.